jojomickymack/reverie001/src/ratpack/public/blog_data/libktx_platformer/libktx_platformer.md

 ## Programming Problems

 I've put a lot of thought and time into solving 'programming problems', and one thing I've become conscious of is that there's good problems and bad ones - good ones are fun to solve - you feel like you've learned something and are ready for the next challenge.
 Bad programming problems are those that keep you stuck all day - wasting your time trying to repair something that's broken.
-I've often felt that a programming often chooses their problems - and choosing to approach 2d game programming introduces some really fun things for you to figure out.
+I've often felt that sometimes, programmers get to chose their problems - hopefully you make choices that lead you to those exciting, fun to solve problems.

 If you're experimenting with programming, try to avoid bad programming problems - a good way to encounter those is by choosing a platform that really isn't suited for what you're trying to do with it.
+LibGDX really makes a solid case that java makes a great platform for learning about 2d game development.

 ## First Steps - The Bare Minimum